Flashlock/moneytools-free/README.md

 # moneytools-free
-A collection of tools and systems I use to make games.
+A collection of fundamental scripts I use to make games.